toddfoster/sharedprayers/content/other/rosary.md

 and deliver us from evil.
 Amen.**

+#### or:

+Our Father, **who art in heaven,
+	hallowed be thy Name,
+	thy kingdom come,
+	thy will be done,
+	on earth as it is in heaven.
+Give us this day our daily bread.
+And forgive us our trespasses,
+	as we forgive those who trespass against us.
+And lead us not into temptation,
+	but deliver us from evil.
+Amen.**

 ## 3. Hail Mary
 ##### On each of the three small beads pray the Hail Mary:
 ##### 3x: